About Extinction Bell

 Some biologists say this is greater than anything the world has experienced since the dinosaurs vanished around 65 million years ago.
 We are the main cause of these extinctions largely through habitat loss and global climate change.

-By the time this display closes on 9 January 2022, the bell will have rung up to 21,000 times.
+By the time this display closed on 9 January 2022, the bell rang up to 21,000 times.

 Why a bell?